 For the wedges –

-• 1 tablespoon salt
+• 1 tablespoon salt (for boiling)

-• 1/4 cup light olive oil/sunflower oil
+• 1/4 cup light olive oil or sunflower oil

-• 1 tablespoon polenta
+• 1 tablespoon polenta (cornmeal)

-• 1 teaspoon flaky sea salt
+• 1 teaspoon flaky sea salt (for finishing)

-For the spicy cheesy bechamel sauce –
+For the spicy cheesy béchamel sauce –

 • 1 cup whole milk